Fraser Island Australia

 Kingfisher Resort - Fraser Island Australia

-Kingfisher Bay is a classic place to start a Fraser Island trip.
+Kingfisher Bay is a great place to start a Fraser Island trip.
 It’s a

-small town with a few amenities such as a petrol station, grocery shop
+small township with a few facilities such as a fuel station, a grocery

 Fraser Island Four Wheel Drive